harfbuzz/harfbuzz-wasm-examples/README.md

 The `hieroglyphs` directory contains an LALR parser implementation which is relatively simple to follow, together with a recursive layout algorithm which allows for arbitrary levels of nesting.

+*The Hieroglyphics shaper is 500 lines of uncommented Rust LALR and parser code.
+I wouldn't start here either.*

 ---

 ### shadow